 It’s a trapped problem.
 Masum’s mother got married at 15.
 Now she has chosen another 15-year-old girl to be her 28-year-old son’s wife.
 ‘I didn’t think they would give her to me, but they did.
 I just wanted a little girl’, Masum’s mother was giddy.
 Covering her head in red, the shy girl now rolls beedi and milks a baby.

 To topple it all, the natural distress has dwindled the islands.
 Reduced freshwater supply and the blows of biblical floods.
-The Sundarban forest lies in the vast delta on the Bay of Bengal formed by the confluence of River Hooghly, Padma (both are distributaries of Ganges), Brahmaputra, and Meghan across southern Bangladesh.
+The Sundarbans forest lies in the vast delta on the Bay of Bengal formed by the confluence of River Hooghly, Padma (both are distributaries of Ganges), Brahmaputra, and Meghan across southern Bangladesh.
 The interconnected network of waterways are canals to the deep of the mangrove-forest.
 This is a region of an amalgam; the freshwater of the rivers originating from the Ganges mingles with the saline water of the Bay of Bengal.

 Also read – A Local Perspective on the ‘City of Joy’ Kolkata